marc-korte/supernote-folder-shortcuts/README.md

 2. Tap the 3-dots menu on the lasso toolbar → **Folder Shortcuts**.
 3. Navigate to the target folder in the picker, then tap **Link lasso → this folder**.
 4. The word is underlined.
-Tap the underlined word with the pen to open the folder.
+Tap the underlined word with the pen or with your finger to open the folder.

 To remove a link, lasso the word again and use the native 3-dots menu → **Remove Link** (the plugin's size gate lets the lasso pass